filipnovicky/Entropic_psilocybin/README.md

-This repository contains documents to reproduce analyses done for the paper 'silocybin-Induced Alterations in EEG Microstates and Signal Complexity: Evidence for the Entropic Brain Hypothesis by Filip Novicky et al.'.
+This repository contains documents to reproduce analyses done for the paper 'Psilocybin-Induced Alterations in EEG Microstates and Signal Complexity: Evidence for the Entropic Brain Hypothesis by Filip Novicky et al.'.
 The following lines explain every file:

 df_microstates.csv and shared_variance.csv are direct outputs from the MICROSTATELAB plugin in EEGLAB.
 These files are further processed in psilocybin_microstates.ipynb where statistical analyses and figures are produced.